 How does a small engine governor work?

-The governor system is like a cruise control system.
-It maintains the speed of your lawn mower or outdoor power products.
-When Briggs & Stratton governors are adjusted properly, they keep your speed steady regardless of engine load - the amount of work the engine must perform.
+The governor system is like a cruise control system in an automobile.
+It maintains the engine speed of your lawn mower or outdoor power products.
+When Briggs & Stratton governors are adjusted properly, they keep your speed steady regardless of engine load (the amount of work the engine must perform).

 When powering a lawn mower, engine load can be affected by hills or height of grass.
-For a tiller engine, load may depend on depth of the tines while a chipper’s load may be affected by the thickness of branches.
+For a tiller engine, load may depend on depth of the tines where as a chipper’s load may be affected by the thickness of branches.

-Without a governor, you would need to adjust the throttle manually each time your lawn mower ran across a dense patch of grass.
+Without a governor, you would need to adjust the throttle manually each time your lawn mower ran across a dense patch of grass or the engine will stall.
 A governor does the job for you by detecting changes in the load and adjusting the throttle to compensate.

 The speed-sensing device on a pneumatic governor is a movable air vane, made of metal or plastic.
 This small engine part registers the change in air pressure around the spinning flywheel.

 The pneumatic governor also relies on one or two springs to pull the throttle toward the open position.
-As the load lessens and engine speed increases, air blown by the flywheel also begins to increase, causing the governor blade to pull the throttle plate toward the closed position in its effort to maintain a steady engine speed.
+As the load lessens and engine speed increases.
+Air blown by the flywheel also begins to increase, causing the governor blade to pull the throttle plate toward the closed position in its effort to maintain a steady engine speed.
 The pneumatic governor design is simpler and parts are easier to access.
+Cooling fin and air intake cleanliness is very important with pneumatic governors as a change in airflow affects the speed.
+See your operator's manual for cleaning of cooling fins as this is very important for proper operation.

 More questions about small engine governors for lawn mowers & outdoor power products?